-MCS is lucky to enjoy some of the most spectacular school grounds in the country, including extensive playing fields, in the heart of Oxford.
+Magdalen College School is situated in the centre of Oxford and enjoys some of the most spectacular school grounds in the country, including extensive playing fields in the heart of this university city.
 The school is famous for its enviable location on the banks of the River Cherwell, its iconic White Bridges and extensive Rose Gardens.

-We are delighted to work in partnership with the Oxford Preservation Trust and take part annually in its Oxford Open Doors initiative, opening MCS grounds up for the public to explore.
+We are delighted to work in partnership with the Oxford Preservation Trust and take part annually in its Oxford Open Doors initiative, opening up Magdalen College School grounds for the public to explore.

 At the end of the 19th century Magdalen College wanted to expand and looked into re-locating the school that had been resident within its walls since the 1480s.
 After much deliberation, it was decided that the College would provide a new building for the school and it would be on the site of the Willows, previously called Turrell House.